Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

 be asked to sign a special message with the hardware wallet controlling the masternode collateral.
-The resulting signature is supposed to prove that you really have the collateral private key under your control and that you're not trying to hijack a someone else's collateral transaction.
+The resulting signature is supposed to prove that you really have the collateral private key under your control and that you're not trying to hijack someone else's collateral transaction.

 ![HW confirmation](img/dmn/wizard-page3-hw-conf.png)